monocurl/quarve_book/src/setup.md

 ```
 After deploying, a target application will be created in the `quarve_target` directory.
 As of now, we do not know do executable packing so for Windows and Linux you will
-have to do to that yourself.
+have to do to that yourself (and may want to change directory structure as well).
 For macOS, you may have to update the `Info.plist` file to
 e.g. customize the application icon.
 Depending on your intended distribution style,
 you may have to codesign the application yourself too.

+## Debugging

+On Linux, if you get the error that `<Gl/gl.h>` is not found (or something similar),
+it means that you must install the OpenGL dev kit.